 - take advantage of others

-People may seem that they’re immune to being affected by their peers, but if everyone else is behaving badly, antisocial acts become normal and the behaviors may grow even more extreme.
-And if this includes drug use, an individual may quickly go from substance use to substance use disorder in no time.
+People may seem like they’re immune to being affected by their peers, but if everyone around an individual who suffers from ASPD is behaving badly, the antisocial behaviors of that person may become even more extreme.

 Treating ASPD and Substance Abuse

-At the beginning of treatment, it is tempting to focus on the substance use disorder because that is probably the issue that is causing the most pain at the time.
-However, it’s important to realize that antisocial behavior lies beneath the substance use issue.
-Sometimes, that behavior is rooted in a form of mental illness which must also be treated.
+However, it’s important to realize that antisocial behavior lies beneath substance use issues.
+Sometimes, even that behavior is rooted in a form of mental illness which must also be treated.

 Avoidant Personality Disorder

-Avoidant personality disorder is a pattern of extreme shyness, feelings of deficiency, and extreme sensitivity to criticism.
-People with this disorder may:
+People who suffer from avoidant personality disorder exhibit a pattern of extreme shyness, feelings of deficiency, and extreme sensitivity to criticism.
+As a result, people with this disorder may:

 - Be unwilling to get involved with others unless they are sure of being liked